 Playing music is becoming more and more popular for people of different ages, and it’s no wonder, since it has so many advantages.
+It is one of the healthiest things you can do for yourself, right up there with gardening, even if it is just indoor gardening under indoor plant lights.
 And those advantages are open to anyone who wants to learn or improve.
 There is nothing preventing a child, an adolescent or an older person from getting some musical practice.

 How Music Benefits Your Health

 There are many ways music benefits your health, and many of them involve your brain’s abilities.
 It’s really amazing how much playing music from time-to-time can help you and also prevent some diseases.
 Even listening to music can help you in some ways, but playing it yourself is always better.